Design Systems

 With each company comes unique opportunities to implement change.
 At Sunnova, thanks in large part to the existing team tirelessly utilizing vairables to their advantage, my focus shifted from the details to the value.

 Having a design system isn’t enough, the success of the system hinges on adoption.
+Adoption hinges on clarity of the added value.

 “If I hadn’t used the HDS, this would have taken most of the week.
 I got all this done before lunch.”